Correlation Between Hartford Balanced and Invesco International

 Returns

-The main advantage of trading using opposite The Hartford and Invesco International positions is that it hedges away some unsystematic risk.
-Because of two separate transactions, even if The Hartford position performs unexpectedly, Invesco International can make up some of the losses.
+The main advantage of trading using opposite Hartford Balanced and Invesco International positions is that it hedges away some unsystematic risk.
+Because of two separate transactions, even if Hartford Balanced position performs unexpectedly, Invesco International can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Invesco International will offset losses from the drop in Invesco International's long position.

 The idea behind The Hartford Balanced and Invesco International Growth pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.